 Intimacy is a huge part of any marriage or long-term romantic relationship.
 Some may think that marriage can’t last without intimacy.
-That might be up for debate, but there’s no denying that dead bedrooms are seen as a problem by many a spouse.
+That might be up for debate, but there’s no denying that sexless relationships are seen as a problem by many a spouse.
 But instead of trying to fix the surface problem, it may be more helpful to look at the causes.

 Here, we can outline a few that might give you an idea for a direction to start looking in.

 Cheating spouses are, unfortunately, very common.
 Studies put it that married men cheat at rates of between 25 and 72 percent, and women are much in the same range.
 If cheating is a problem in a relationship, then the reasons behind that cheating have to also be addressed.

 It might seem like a comedic trope, but there’s real evidence, as shown by this Livestrong article, that people are more likely to gain weight after marriage.

 Once the pressure to attract a mate is relieved, some will lose some of the motivation that kept them trim.
 This can, unfortunately, have a cooling effect on a relationship.
 Though love is a factor, humans are visual creatures, and sudden weight gain can affect the libido on both sides.

 As we age, we naturally produce fewer of our sex hormones.

 This is most commonly a barrier for men, who have trouble maintaining an aroused state.
 As this comprehensive BlueChew review shows, there are solutions.
 But that isn’t the only sexual health problem that can crop up.
 Both medical problems and medications can cause libido drops.
 This is the case for anti-depressants, blood pressure medication, and certain hormone treatments, for instance.